Video Resume: Will It Help You Get Hired Faster?

 “A video attachment will be a huge file to download, which is right away a turnoff,” says Khilobochenko.
 “Even if it’s included as a QR code or a link, it’s probably not going to be viewed unless you are already a top candidate.
 Even as someone hiring for customer service roles, I would find an uninvited video to be a little odd and more of a speedbump in our established standard operating procedures.”

-Cynthia Davies, founder and CEO of Cindy’s New Mexico LLC, says the time it takes to review a video resume — especially for companies who receive high volumes of applications, won’t be feasible.
+Cynthia Davies, a founder and CEO who helps entrepreneurs found LLC’s, says the time it takes to review a video resume—especially for companies who receive high volumes of applications, won’t be feasible.

 “Unlike a traditional resume, a video resume can’t be skimmed, so the review process takes considerably more time,” said Davies.
 “This time-consuming process is something that many companies simply don’t have the time or resources for, which is why they turned to using an ATS rather than manually reviewing applications in the first place.”